sedostheatre/sedos.co.uk/input/shows/2022-when-the-rain-stops-falling.md

 >“YOU’RE NOT SURE IF IT’S TODAY OR TOMORROW OR YESTERDAY.
 AND WHO CAN BLAME YOU FOR THAT.
 THEY’RE ALL MUCH THE SAME.”
 ><footer><cite></cite></footer>

 A beautiful and expansive drama about family, betrayal and forgiveness, spanning four generations and two hemispheres.
-All throughout eighty years of torrential rain.
+All throughout 80 years of torrential rain.

 *When the Rain Stops* Falling moves from the claustrophobia of a London flat in 1959 to the windswept coast of southern Australia, and into the heart of the Australian desert in 2039.